Scholar Handbook

 Registration is completed by the Program Manager.
 The Program Manager will work with each scholar to select and register for courses when registration opens for each semester.
 Each scholar will complete a degree audit with the Program Manager at that time to plan their courses for that and subsequent semesters.

-Research Intensive/One Year (3 semester) Option
+One Year (3 semester) Option

 This full-time option within the HBR concentration is designed for individuals who want to develop theoretical knowledge and gain practical research experience in order to pursue careers in a variety of health-related fields.
 It also provides students an opportunity to fulfill specific core competencies and enhance medical school applications.
-Students in the research-intensive option often take up to 9 credits of mentored research over the three semesters.
+Students in the one year option often take up to 9 credits of mentored research over the three semesters.

 Section 2 – Didactic Information